 These are power moves, working the fast-twitch muscle fibers in your pelvic floor.
 Squeeze as hard as you can, drawing the pelvic floor quickly up and in as you exhale.
 Then take a breath as you release the muscle completely.
 (Note: never bulge your pelvic floor forcefully downward.)
 Always draw ‘up & in’ as you exhale when engaging the muscle, and then simply allow the pelvic floor to relax and fall open between squeezes.
 When finished with a set, gently lift the pelvic floor to a comfortable resting position.
 Aim for 2-3 minutes of sprint Kegels a couple times per week.

 As you practice both engaging and consciously releasing the pelvic floor muscle, you can improve strength and elasticity while enhancing your ability to open the pelvic door for a strong, safe birth.
+If you’re finding it difficult to remember these small but important exercises, this article from Babylist presents a terrific practical tip to work them into your routine.
 Please read this article for additional training tips to prepare for safer, easier pushing in labor.